- Know more: Talk with your parents about finances.

 If at all possible, don't use your retirement savings—whether through loans or early withdrawals—to support your kids or parents.
 Dipping into your nest egg sacrifices the potential for tax-deferred growth.
 That could eventually force you to depend on your children for financial support in retirement.

 Prep for college costs.
 If you aren't already saving for college, you may want to consider starting.
-The College Board puts the average cost (tuition, fees, and room and board) for a 4-year, in-state public college at $20,770 for the 2017–2018 tuition year, $46,950 for a 4-year private college.2
+The College Board puts the average cost (tuition, fees, and room and board) for a 4-year, in-state public college at $21,950 for the 2019–2020 tuition year, and $49,870 for a 4-year private college.2

 Also keep an open mind about college choices.
 "Look for colleges that offer competitive programs that meet your child's needs with a price tag that works for your sandwich finances," says Dowd.

 Your employer may also offer a health care flexible spending account (FSA), which is another tax-advantaged account that lets you pay for eligible out-of-pocket health expenses with pre-tax dollars.
-The 2019 annual contribution limit for FSAs is $2,700.
-But beware: If you don't use all the money in the year it was contributed, you lose it.
+The 2020 annual contribution limit for FSAs is $2,750.
+But beware: Unlike an HSA, if you don't use all the money in an FSA in the year it was contributed, you lose it.
 Also consider dependent care FSAs, which can help you pay for qualified child, elder, and other dependent care when you (and your spouse) are working.
-You can generally contribute $2,700 pre-tax for individuals, up to $5,000 per family for a dependent care FSA.
+You can generally contribute $5,000 a year for individuals or married couples filing jointly, or $2,500 for a married person filing separately for a dependent care FSA.
 But again, if you don't use the money in the year you contribute, you lose it.

 Don't choose care in crisis

 Make sure you and your parents have adequate health care insurance now, and for your retirement.
 Remember, Medicare does not cover everything.
-A 65-year-old couple retiring in 2017 needed an average of $275,000 after taxes (in today's dollars) to cover medical expenses throughout retirement, according to Fidelity Benefits Consulting.4
+According to Fidelity, a 65-year-old couple retiring in 2019 should have $285,000 saved for health care and medical expenses compared with $280,000 in 2018.
+For single retirees, the health care savings needed is $150,000 for women and $135,000 for men.4

 For example, long-term care is not covered by Medicare, and can be pricey.
-The average annual costs for nursing home or assisted living are $85,776 and $45,000, respectively.5 Do you and your parents need long-term care insurance?
+The average annual cost for a private nursing home room is $103,600, and assisted living facilities average $56,304 for 1 bedroom.5 Do you and your parents need long-term care insurance?
 The answer depends on your age, the cost of coverage, how long you might need coverage, and the types of benefits you want.
 So carve out the time to weigh your options.

 Finally, with the needs of multiple generations on your shoulders, protecting your family from the risk of your disability or death may be more important than ever.
 Disability and life insurance can help make sure that your loved ones are cared for in the event that you are unable to work.